apteanuj/anuj.github.io/ph304bs20/schedule.md

 author_profile: true
 ---

 This schedule is tentative.
 We will deviate from it as necessary as the course proceeds.
+Information given in class always trumps this schedule.

 | Date             | Topic                                            | Keynote Student Teaching Topic                                                                                                             |
 |------------------|--------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|